 Duncan:

-The Cowichan Valley Amateur Radio Society is sponsoring a Basic Amateur Radio Operator Certification Course.
 You’ll get all the info you need to obtain your Basic Amateur Radio Certificate and call sign useful for recreation, volunteering and emergency communication.
-The course includes a multiple-choice examination by an Accredited Examiner at the end of the course.

 Location: Duncan area.